Remote Browser Isolation Use Cases

 The use of remote browsers has increased exponentially over the last few years, but why are individuals and organizations using a remote browser?
-What is driving adoption of the remote browser isolation model and what are the different use cases for the technology?
+What is driving the adoption of the remote browser isolation model and what its different use cases?

-Physical isolation from malware is not the only reason driving remote browser adoption, users are also worried about their privacy, their anonymity and being able to access the geographically restricted websites that they want to access.
+Physical isolation from malware is not the only reason driving remote browser adoption.
+Users are also worried about their privacy, their anonymity, and being able to access the geographically restricted websites.

 The remote browser use cases that I see are varied.
-Some privacy focused users are concerned about being profiled and sold to when they surf the internet and larger organizations want to supplement the efforts of their web gateways by isolating the websites that cannot be categorized by their threat analysis tools.
-Then there are users who are completely focused on anonymous and obfuscated web browsing; they want to browse to websites and not be identified, and these users are typically fraud teams or investigators.
+Some privacy-focused users are concerned about being profiled and having their data sold when they surf the internet.
+Larger organizations want to supplement the efforts of their web gateways by isolating the websites that cannot be categorized by their threat analysis tools.
+Then, there are users completely focused on anonymous and obfuscated web browsing; they want to browse to websites and not be identified, and these users are typically fraud teams or investigators.

 If I had to categorize remote browser isolation use cases into five groups, I would label them as follows:

 Read on to find out the characteristics of these colorfully named groups and learn about the granular motivations of these user groups which make them perfect remote browser isolation use cases.

 This group typically has one primary use case, to outsource as much cyber risk out of their internal IT infrastructure as they can.
 They typically want to supplement their web gateways and SASE strategy with an isolation capability and want to shift the risks of their users browsing away from their networks.
 For this group, frequent browser-based cyber attacks on their organizations are a reality and they understand that by leveraging browser isolation they can shut down the most common infiltration point on their networks.
 This group is mostly large businesses.